-This guide is one of many resources to aid undergraduate students interested in a Neuroscience major to successfully pursue this degree.
-The material within this guide will be periodically updated.
-We have included information that students would find useful in scheduling their courses, selecting a concentration, and deciding on electives to take.
+This guide is a resource to aid undergraduate students interested in a Neuroscience major to successfully pursue this degree.
+It includes useful information on scheduling courses, selecting a concentration, and deciding on electives to take.
 Please use this guide to discover opportunities and suggested courses suited for your degree and future career interests within the Neuroscience field.
 Please also reach out to the College of Science and Health Advising Office as well as your advisor and explore our website.
 Our goal is to make sure that every student has access to any information they need to pursue an undergraduate degree in Neuroscience and to help them succeed academically.
 We look forward to working with you!